polymerchm/ccMVC/README.md

 - **DropDown.py**

 The new features in 5.0 are:

-- constants can now be reloaded.
-No longer "globals"

 - Chord, Capo, Filter and Instrument Tableviews can be edited to re-order or delete rows